 - Try to find several fonts you like, in case your first choice isn't available.

 Step 2 - Find the font in Squarespace

-You can search for the fonts you found in the Fonts panel of your site, visit Version 7.1 style and design options for step-by-step instructions.
+You can search for the fonts you find in the Fonts panel of your site.
+For step-by-step instructions, visit Changing fonts.

 While logged into your site:

 - Open the Site Styles panel and click the font tweak for your text.
 The name of the tweak varies depending on your template and the type of text (such as header or body text).
 Visit Changing fonts for more help.